 I acquired my first goat in 1969 to provide milk for my oldest son who was lactose intolerant.
 That was the beginning of a lifetime love affair with our wonderful dairy goats!
 From that Alpine/Nubian grade named “Tiger Lilly” I moved onto purebred Nubians, Alpines and LaManchas.
 My herd name was Slinker Ridge and I was fortunate enough to have raised a National Jr. Champion Nubian, Slinker Ridge Mo Bandi.
 A young LaMancha doe I purchased from one of my 4-Hers going to college, Mt.
 Shasta Avia, eventually went on to earn two National Championships.
 A real thrill for both me and her former owner, Tammy, who had just graduated the year Avia won in LA.

-I have been an educator for almost 50 years, raised three wonderful children and have eight amazing grandchildren.
+I have been an educator for over 50 years, raised three wonderful children, have eight amazing grandchildren, and two great-grandsons!
 While I am officially retired from the classroom I still am involved in teaching.
-Now I spend a large part of each year in Nepal working with the rural goat farmers in the various mountain villages as well as volunteering in the area orphanages.
+However, now I spend a large part of each year in Nepal working with the rural goat farmers in the various mountain villages as well as volunteering in the area orphanages.

 No question about it…I have great love and appreciation for our incredible dairy goats as they are truly amazing animals!
 They provide us with so much…all over the world.
-All the best to each and every one of our exhibitors and members who will be attending this year’s ADGA National Show held in Columbus, Ohio.
+All the best to each and every one of our exhibitors who will attending this years’ 2021 ADGA National Show here in Louisville!
 Enjoy the week and may you all create your own fond memories that will last a lifetime!